atikul-islam-sajib/BT-Seg/docs/index.md

 - **Images and Masks**: Within each category folder, images and their corresponding masks are stored together.
 The naming convention for images is `(n).png`, and for masks, it is in Segmented `(n).png`, where n represents the type of the image (benign, normal, or malignant), and `(n)` is a unique identifier.
 This convention facilitates easy identification and association of each image with its respective mask.

 For detailed documentation on the dataset visit the [Dataset - Kaggle](https://www.kaggle.com/datasets/nikhilroxtomar/brain-tumor-segmentation).

-### Documentation U-Net & AttentionUNet

-For detailed documentation on the implementation and usage, visit the -> [U-Net & AttentionUNet Documentation](https://atikul-islam-sajib.github.io/BT-Seg-deploy/).

 ### User's guidance Notebook for BT-Seg